BBTM'S Guide to Coping with the Misfit 1600 Meters

 2) I thought this was supposed to make me feel better?

 Sorry.
-We needed to start with the harsh reality.
+We needed to start with this harsh reality.

 3) How did this happen?!
 Why do we even run the 1600m?

 In the late 1970s when tracks went to 400m ovals, High School state federation officials across the country ignored the history of the Mile.
 You know how parents are always telling you to not take the easy road.
 Well, that’s exactly what these ‘guys’ did.
 They decided to start and finish the four lapper in the same place.
-Apparently, stepping back 9 meters was too difficult.
+Apparently, stepping back 9 meters and marking it was too difficult and inconvenient.

 Heck, even the ‘wiser’ folk at your meets who remember the “glory days” of the good ol’ Mile probably consider running 1600 meters a bigger offense than anything else.